Do you ever feel like you can't keep up at work or at home?

 The same goes for work.
 Know what you are responsible for completing and the deadline schedule.
 Outline your activities to help achieve your goals.
 This structure helps you to remain efficient and focused.

 Putting structures in place will help you manage your time.
 Get into a routine and follow a schedule.
 This will help you save time and feel in control.
 In fact, do the same for your kids.
 Kids respond better and faster if they have a routine and schedule to follow.
-For more on how to improve your morning and nightly routine, click here.
+For more on how to get your kids into a routine from the time they’re young, click here.

 Some ways to help manage time is to set a timer.
 If you know you only have 15 minutes to do a task then it keeps you on schedule to complete the task.
 Check the clock and always be aware of the time.
 This will help you gauge where you are in what you are doing and to stay on time.